csariyildiz/csariyildiz.github.io/_posts/2023/2023-05-20-editing-fields-on-mongodb.md

 <code>db.minimized3.aggregate([{$out: "minimized5"}])</code>

-## Accessing Via Python With Batches
+## Accessing With Python Using Batches

 Using batches with a batch size might be useful when dealing large amount of data (ex.
 510000 documents).